leonelpaulino/react-native-graphs/README.md

 #### TODO:
-1. create chart with no border
+1. Create chart with no border
-2. display xText
+2. Display xText